Aaron Mooy

+Early life

+Aaron Frank Mooy was born on 15 September 1990 in Sydney, Australia.
+At birth, he was given the name Aaron Kuhlman, but his surname was changed by his Dutch mother after she divorced his father during Mooy's early childhood.
+Mooy had minimal contact with his father, with their only meeting occurring when Mooy was a toddler, and briefly again at 14 during which his father signed forms for his Dutch passport.
+During this time, Mooy met his brother Nathan at a shopping centre whilst accompanied by his Wanderers teammates.

+During his upbringing, Mooy developed an interest in watching Premier League matches, particularly favouring Manchester United.
+David Beckham became his favourite player, and he would watch Beckham's games and practice free kicks, often pretending to be him.
+One day, Mooy expressed his enjoyment of playing with friends to his mother, who promptly registered him with the Carlingford Redbacks, a club that his German stepfather, Alan Todd, would soon join to coach his team.

+Mooy's early football journey included stints with various clubs such as the Carlingford Redbacks, Granville Magpies, Blacktown City, and Northern Spirit.
+He enrolled at the New South Wales Institute of Sport (NSWIS) at Sydney Olympic Park and attended Westfields Sports High School.
+Mornings were dedicated to training, while afternoons were reserved for academic classes.
+Following the path of many aspiring footballers, Mooy left his home country at the age of 15 to pursue his ambitions.

 Club career

-Bolton Wanderers
+Early career

 Mooy started his career in Europe as a youth scholar at Bolton Wanderers after being spotted by Chris Sulley.
 He rejected a contract extension from Bolton in July 2010 in search of more first team football.

-St Mirren

-Mooy joined Scottish Premier League club St Mirren when he had hair on 23 October 2010, and made his league debut for the Saints on the same day in a 3–0 loss to Hearts.
+Mooy joined Scottish Premier League club St Mirren on 23 October 2010, and made his league debut for the Saints on the same day in a 3–0 loss to Hearts.
 On 18 January 2011, he scored his first goal for the club, in the fourth-round replay, in a 6–1 win over Peterhead.
 Having made 18 appearances and scoring once in all competitions, he was offered a new contract in April 2011 before agreeing a two-year contract with the club in May.

 The 2011–12 season was marked by Mooy having suffered a stress fracture in his back.
 As months went by, his recovery started going well.
 Soon after, he went to a specialist to get over his injury.
 On 17 December 2011, Mooy made his return, coming as a substitute, in a 1–1 draw against Motherwell and the next game, he scored his first league goal for the club against Rangers at St Mirren Park on Christmas Eve 2011.
+On 20 June 2012, Mooy was released from St Mirren, expected to return to Australia, and join an A-League club in West Sydney.
+He departed the club, making a total of 30 appearances.